Gaular Municipality: The Salmon Stairs

 William T. Potts from Coreen Castle in Ireland initiated the building of the salmon stairs (a type of fish ladder), which were completed in 1871, in return for an agreement made with the farmers that had 25 years of free fishing.
 The salmon stairs at Osen in Bygstad are the oldest in the world.
 The stairs consist of 17 pools/stages and has height of around 11 m.
 It is very effective as the salmon are forced to make their way up the stair construction, due to the current below the falls.

 National Tourist Road

 Fylkesvei 13 (Fv13) is one of 18 national tourist roads in Norway because of the nearby waterfalls.
 From near the town of Førde, drivers start on a sightseeing journey with cultural attractions that date from the 19th century to the present day's city environment.
 The districts of Holsen and Haukedalen are typical of Western Norwegian farming communities that have created a picturesque cultivated landscape.

-Rørvik Mountain is on the road and it has fascinating stone walls and a marvellous view over the Haukedalen valley.
-Along Råheimsdalen and Eldalen to the Gaularfjellet mountains, you will see a marvellous waterfall landscape that has been landscaped with paths for visitors.
+Rørvik Mountain is on the road, and it has stone walls and a view over the Haukedalen valley.
+Along Råheimsdalen and Eldalen to the Gaularfjellet mountains, you will see a waterfall landscape that has been landscaped with paths for visitors.
 From the top of Gaularfjellet mountains, hairpin bends wind down to the Vetlefjorden, an arm of the Sognefjorden.
-The breathtaking contrasts of steep mountainsides, winding roads, and waterfalls are characteristic of Western Norway's exceptional scenery.
+The contrasts of steep mountainsides, winding roads, and waterfalls are characteristic of Western Norway's scenery.